Automotive Physical Layer Testing

 Overview of the capture trace

-This is the QPS view of the simple hot plug test running at 1MHz sampling allowing us to capture the CAN Bus packets.
+This is the QPS view of the simple hot plug test running at 1MHz sampling, allowing us to capture the CAN Bus packets.
 The script also annotates when the hot plug happened.
 We can see the purple line on the graph.
 This is our custom channel showing what the device voltage is doing.
 We can save this trace for analysis later, or send it to others to examine.
-Zoom into any part of the timeline to see what happens on both host and device side during the hot plug as shown below.
+Zoom into any part of the timeline to see what happens on both host and device side during the hot plug, as shown below.

 Data interruption